Police: Woman Stabbed Three People, Threatened A Fourth For No Apparent Reason In Separate Incidents In Edgewater, Uptown, East Lakeview

 CHICAGO (CBS) — Police on Wednesday issued a community alert after a woman stabbed three people on separate occasions in Edgewater, Uptown, and East Lakeview.

-The woman also threatened to shoot a fourth victim on one occasion.READ MORE: Chicago Weather: 90s Return Thursday
+The woman also threatened to shoot a fourth victim on one occasion.READ MORE: Chicago Bears Bid To Buy Arlington International Racecourse

 In all the incidents, it appears the woman attacked or threatened the victims for no apparent reason, police said.